Jeffrey Epstein VI Foundation

 The Jeffrey Epstein VI Foundation was a private foundation established in 2000 by New York convicted sex offender and financier Jeffrey Epstein.
-Officially registered as J. Epstein VI Foundation, the "VI" stands for Virgin Islands, where the foundation was based and Epstein owned a private island.
+Officially registered as J. Epstein VI Foundation, the "VI" stands for Virgin Islands, where the foundation was based and Epstein owned Little Saint James, a private island in the archipelago.
 The foundation's board included Cecile de Jongh, wife of the former governor of the United States Virgin Islands, John de Jongh.